influxdata/docs-v2/content/influxdb/v2.0/reference/glossary.md

 ### user

 InfluxDB users are granted permission to access to InfluxDB.
-Users are added as a member of an organization and are given a unique authentication token.
+Users are added as a member of an organization and are given a unique API token.

 ## V